the migration nobody warned me about

 }

-now three components can call useJobDetails and only one query fires. the Pinia store acts as the source of truth and the enabled option prevents duplicate requests. this pattern ended up being one of the best things to come out of the migration honestly.
+}now three components can call useJobDetails and only one query fires. the Pinia store acts as the source of truth and the enabled option prevents duplicate requests. this pattern ended up being the best thing to come out of the migration.

 the 403 surprise

-this one was painful. our REST endpoints had their own auth middleware — each endpoint knew what scopes it needed and the token was validated per-request. the GraphQL gateway has a different auth model. it validates the token once at the gateway level but individual resolvers have their own permission checks.
+our REST endpoints had their own auth middleware. each endpoint knew what scopes it needed and the token was validated per-request. the GraphQL gateway has a different auth model. it validates the token once at the gateway level but individual resolvers have their own permission checks.

 so we'd get these random 403s on fields we definitely had access to through REST. turns out the GraphQL schema had stricter scoping on some nested resolvers. a proposals field under job required a scope that the REST /api/jobs/:id/proposals endpoint didn't.